cl3789/Translucency-JOV2021/README.md

 Chenxi Liao, [Masataka Sawayama](https://www.mswym.com/), [Bei Xiao](https://sites.google.com/site/beixiao/?pli=1&authuser=2)

-Manuscript is available on [biorxiv](https://www.biorxiv.org/content/10.1101/2021.10.18.464695v1)
+Paper is available on [JOV](https://jov.arvojournals.org/article.aspx?articleid=2778489)

 ## Stimuli

 **300_ImgColor**
 The stimuli used in the color condition in the main paper.

 **300_ImgGray_Lightness**
 The stimuli used in the grayscale condition in the main paper.
 The RGB images are converted to CIELab space, and we extracted, duplicated, and then concatenated the lightness channel.